happybeing/p2p-git-portal-wasi/README.md

 ```bash
 yarn test:report    # Provides a report for the last test run
 ```
-## Creating Tests and Documentation
+## Developer Documentation
-Testing is based on the internal JavaScript API used by the front-end to interact with the business-logic implemented in `./src/wasi-js` and `./src/wasi-rust`.

-Every JavaScript API in `./src/api` will have it's own test, and include documentation using JSDoc comments.

-### Writing Tests
-Tests are currently all in `./src/__tests__/index.js` but will be split into separate files (`uvu` 'suites') as the API grows.
-See the `uvu` [documentation](https://github.com/lukeed/uvu) for more on writing tests and how to split them into suites.
-### Front-end and JavaScript Documentation
 We maintain one set of documentation for the front-end and JavaScript subsystem (using JSDoc) and another for the Rust subsystem (using `cargo doc`).
 This is convenient to generate and use because most developers will be focussed on one or the other, even if they work on both over time.

+Developers wishing to contribute code can find guidelines on writing tests and documentation in the Contributor Guidelines (see [CONTRIBUTING](#contributing)).

+### Front-end and JavaScript Documentation
 The following commands will generate and show documentation for the Front-end and JavaScript API (`./src/api`).

 ```sh